nuxeo/FunkLoad/README.txt

 * Web assertion helpers.

-* Provide a funkload.CPSTestCase class to ease nuxeo CPS testing.
+* Provide a funkload.CPSTestCase to ease Zope and nuxeo CPS testing.

 Installation